burkeazbill/ubuntu-22-04-packer-fusion-workstation/README.md

 Default password: MyP@ssw0rd-22!

 ### The right way
-As with any software/OS containing credentials, you are highly encouraged to CHANGE
+As with any software/OS containing credentials, you are highly encouraged to CHANGE settings to fit your preferences

 1. Clone the repository
 2. Edit the following values in the http/user-data file: